Cookbook » Static Tasking

 Traverse Adjacent Tasks

-You can iterate the successor list and the dependent list of a task by using tf::Task::for_each_successor and tf::Task::for_each_dependent, respectively.
-Each method takes a lambda and applies it to a successor or a dependent being traversed.
+You can iterate the successor list and the predecessor list of a task by using tf::Task::for_each_successor and tf::Task::for_each_predecessor, respectively.
+Both methods take a unary function that takes an argument of type tf::Task pointing to the task that is being visited.

 // traverse all successors of my_task